Introduction

 Incident Response Planning

 Incident response planning is essential for organizations to effectively address and recover from cyber attacks.
+Integrating risk management into incident response planning helps organizations identify, assess, and mitigate cybersecurity risks, ensuring that response strategies are aligned with evolving threats and regulations.
 A well-developed incident response plan enables security teams to quickly identify, contain, and remediate various types of cyber threats, minimizing damage and downtime.

 Key Components